ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v30.md

 ## End of Support for VMware Cloud Foundation on IBM Cloud
 {: #relnotes_v30-vcf-eos}

-In an effort to consolidate our offerings for a better customer experience, the {{site.data.keyword.vmwaresolutions_short}} platform will no longer offer  VMware Cloud Foundation on {{site.data.keyword.cloud_notm}} effective May 13, 2019.
+In an effort to consolidate our offerings for a better customer experience, the {{site.data.keyword.vmwaresolutions_short}} platform will no longer offer VMware Cloud Foundation effective May 13, 2020.

 Moving forward, all customers will be directed to VMware vCenter Server on {{site.data.keyword.cloud_notm}}, our flagship VMware Software-Defined Data Center solution on {{site.data.keyword.cloud_notm}} {{site.data.keyword.baremetal_short}}.

-Existing customers who use VMware Cloud Foundation on {{site.data.keyword.cloud_notm}} will be assisted to convert to VMware vCenter Server on {{site.data.keyword.cloud_notm}} by the end-of-support date of May 13, 2019.
+Existing customers who use VMware Cloud Foundation will be assisted to convert to VMware vCenter Server by the end-of-support date of May 13, 2020.

-After May 13, management abilities for VMware Cloud Foundation on {{site.data.keyword.cloud_notm}} will be frozen from the {{site.data.keyword.vmwaresolutions_short}} console until they have been converted to VMware vCenter Server on {{site.data.keyword.cloud_notm}}.
-Customers who chose not to have their VMware Cloud Foundation on {{site.data.keyword.cloud_notm}} instance migrated or converted to VMware vCenter Server on {{site.data.keyword.cloud_notm}} can access their instances from the {{site.data.keyword.cloud_notm}} infrastructure console.
+After May 13, management abilities for VMware Cloud Foundation will no longer be available from the {{site.data.keyword.vmwaresolutions_short}} console until they have been converted to VMware vCenter Server.
+Customers who choose not to have their VMware Cloud Foundation instances migrated or converted to VMware vCenter Server can access their instances from the {{site.data.keyword.cloud_notm}} infrastructure console.

 ## Removed support for Broadwell 2-CPU servers
 {: #relnotes_v30-broadwell}